kyracho/PitchPerfect/README.md

 ### Pitch Perfect Tuner

-I _think_ this is the first watchOS app that combines a metronome, a chromatic tuner, and a note player in one app.
+Hi, I believe this is the first watchOS app that combines a metronome, a chromatic tuner, and a note player in one.

 Despite the name _Pitch Perfect Tuner_:
 - The chromatic tuner is accurate to within 1 Hz.